Similarity-Distance-Magnitude Activations: Methods

-Next, we estimate label-conditional conformal thresholds, $[\psi_1, \ldots \psi_C]$, over the output from the $\sdm$ activation among a subset of the distribution determined by progressively larger values of $\rescaledSimilarity$ (among $\floorRescaledSimilarity > 0$) until all thresholds are at least $\alpha$.
-By setting our stopping criteria at $\alpha$ rather than $\frac{1}{C}$, we also restrict the region to our empirically-motivated prediction-conditional quantity, $\sdm(\vz')_{\hat{y}}$.
-The procedure appears in Alg.~\ref{alg:estimate-min-rescaled-similarity}.
+Next, we estimate label-conditional conformal thresholds, $[\psi_1, \ldots, \psi_C]$, over the output from the $\sdm$ activation among a subset of the distribution constrained by progressively larger values of $\rescaledSimilarity$ (among $\rescaledSimilarity > 0$) until all thresholds are at least $\alpha$.
+By setting the stopping criteria at $\alpha$ rather than $\frac{1}{2}$, we also restrict the region to the empirically-motivated prediction-conditional quantity, $\sdm(\vz')_{\hat{y}}$.
+The procedure appears in Alg.~\ref{alg:estimate-high-reliability-region}.
 If we find a finite $\minRescaledSimiliarityForHRRegion$ that obtains such thresholds, we refer to the resulting region as the $\hrRegionFull$ ($\sdmHR$) region, taking membership in this region as our selection criteria: